-Our rural banking operation caters to the financial requirements of customers in rural and semi-urban locations, primarily engaged in agriculture and allied activities.
+Our rural banking operation caters to the financial requirements of customers in rural and semiurban locations, primarily engaged in agriculture and allied activities.
 We offer a comprehensive product suite covering the entire agricultural value chain including farmers, commodity traders, seed and farm input dealers and processors.
-Our products include working capital loans for growing crops and financing post-harvest activities, including farm equipment loans and financing against warehouse receipts and gold jewellery.
+Our products include working capital loansfor growing crops and financing post-harvest activities, including farm equipment loans and financing against warehouse receipts and gold jewelry.
 We also provide consumption loans for low-income customers.
-The Reserve Bank of India's directed lending norms also require us to lend a portion of advances to the agricultural sector and micro enterprises.
+We provide financing to farmers for agriculture and allied activities in the form of working capital loans through the Kisan Credit Card.
+Our Kisan Credit Card portfolio at September 30, 2018 was Rs.
+170.01 billion.
+In fiscal 2018, some state governments announced agriculture loan waiver schemes for farmers which resulted in non-repayment of loans by some farmers residing in those states.
+While the cost of such schemes is borne by the state governments, such schemes or borrowers' expectations of such schemes has resulted in higher delinquencies and has led to an increase in non-repayment in the Kisan Credit Card portfolio for banks, including us.